ykmn/axia-loudness-graphite-client/README.md

 cat /var/lib/graphite/whisper/prod/server/cpu.wsp
 ```

-### Configure Graphite API as a web-service on :8080 used by Grafana
+### Configure Graphite API as a web-service on :8080
+> API will be used by Grafana
 ```bash
 sudo apt update
 sudo apt install gunicorn -y